The University of Texas at San Antonio School of Public Health Policies and Procedures

 In graduate programs where students are responsible for paying their own tuition and fees, payment must be made by the census date of each semester (which is always the 12th class day).
 Each semester has one official start date for new students; thus, one census date is listed on the school’s official Academic Calendar.
 Students should refer to the Academic Calendar to determine their census date based on their start date.

-Failure to pay tuition will result in the following:
+Failure to pay tuition may result in the following:

-- Discontinued enrollment in the degree programs of UTSPHSA.
+- Discontinued enrollment in the degree programs at UTSPHSA.

 - Termination from the program with loss of pay, benefits, and privileges.